foopgp/foopgp-hugowebsite/content/english/author/Mael-Lemoine.md

 ---

-As part of my studies in BTS SIO (Service Informatique aux Organisation), SLAM option, I did my first year internship with the foopgp association.
+As part of my studies in the BTS SIO (IT Services for Organizations) program, specializing in SLAM, I completed my first- and second-year internships within the Foopgp association.